keenops/laravel-mpesa/README.md

 ### Errors

 Specific error codes may be displayed within parenthesis when send or receive operations fail.
-The most common of these error codes are specified on openapiportal.m-pesa.com [API Documetation](https://openapiportal.m-pesa.com)
+The most common of these error codes are specified in API documetation found on [openapiportal.m-pesa.com](https://openapiportal.m-pesa.com)

 ### Testing